RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 parent: How-to guides
 ---

-# How to manage a Destructive Sampling request
+# Requests - How to manage a Destructive Sampling request

 Please be aware that this guidance is currently being updated and some sections may have the old numbering still in place.